leklaquindanum/EDM-Portfolio/README.md

-# EDM-V3 LAQUINDANUM
+# EDM Tasks Portfolio

+Midterm Portfolio for 7EDM-I102.
+This portfolio consists of screenshots of the tasks and processes of the provided tasks.

+## 💡 About Me:

 ![Image](https://github.com/user-attachments/assets/16f46eb2-9084-47cc-8f9b-833667337f53)

 User's Photo

-Midterm Portfolio for 7EDM-I102.
-This portfolio consists of screenshots of the tasks and processes of the provided tasks.

-## 💡 About Me
 Hello, I am Allek Miehl Almanzar Laquindanum.
 I am 18 years old as of February 2025.